 But if you don’t have a WiFi or even wired router close by it becomes trickier to connect two computers together, unless you happen to have a crossover network cable to hand.

 These days some cheap laptops are even shipping without ethernet ports so WiFi is the only option for connecting to the internet or another computer for file sharing, and a wired only router simply wouldn’t work.
 Luckily Windows has the ability to connect two computers together over a wireless connection and even allow you to connect to the internet as well as share files.
-Here we show you how to do this easily without the need for extra software.

 Ad Hoc Networking in Windows Vista and 7